 *U16 and U11 refer to riders aged under 16 and 11 on the 31st August of the year preceding the bike ride (therefore correlating to current school years 11 and below, and current year 6 and below respectively).
 Riders may ride for teams in an older age category, but not in a team in a younger age category.

-Rider are asked to raise sponsorship for their team’s chosen charity, preferably through VirginGiving but paper sponsor forms are also available.
+Riders are asked to raise sponsorship for their team’s chosen charity, preferably through VirginGiving but a paper sponsor form is also available.
 The Millennium Cup is presented to the team which raises the most sponsorship and there are other awards too.
-We are asking each team to raise at least £200, thus being able to make a worthwhile donation of at least £120 to their chosen charity.
+We are asking each team to raise at least £200, thus being able to make a worthwhile donation of at least £160 to their chosen charity.

 Please see our VirginGiving page for more information about setting up your online sponsorship through Virgin Giving.

 You can still download the paper sponsorship form to record sponsorship and pledges.
 Please bring this with you on the day and hand it over at the Registration Area where it will be recorded and returned to you.
 After the event, your Team Captain is responsible for collecting from all team members any money raised from paper sponsorship forms and forwarding this to the Treasurer for distribution to the nominated charities by the given date.

 Your Team Captain has the responsibility to coordinate the return of your team’s paper sponsorship forms and money raised.
 All sponsorship should be submitted through VirginGiving or to the organisers via Team Captains by 31st July.